BerringDC/BDC_qc/README.md

 This test is applied per segment (Up-Down-Bottom), and inspects the segments on a rate of change exceeding a threshold defined by the operator.
 In this case the thresholds are based on the IOOS examples (U.S. Integrated Ocean Observing System, 2020), where the rate of change between measurement Tn-1 and Tn must be less than three standard deviations (3\*SD).
 The SD of the T time series is computed over the full segment.

 This test needs to find a balance between setting a threshold too low, triggering too many false alarms, and setting a threshold too high, triggering too little alarms.

-Measurements failing this test are marked as suspect (3).
+Action: Values that fail the test should be flagged as suspect data (3).

 | **Flags** | **Description** |
 | :---: | :---: |